21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/concurrent_futures.md

 :::{note}

 In the `gadi` PBS scheduler, the number of CPUs that you request (i.e. `#PBS -l ncpus`) is actually the number of **CORES**.
 Remember there are typically two 24 core CPUs located on each node.
-If want full access to every core on a node, we need to request `#PBS -l ncpus=48`)
+If want full access to every core on a node, you need to request `#PBS -l ncpus=48`)
 :::

 The solar irradiance dataset is relatively small.
 The spatial latitude-longitude dimensions are 1726 x 2214.
 The function `utils_V2.get_irradiance_day` uses `xarray.open_mfdataset` to collate 103 separate files - valid at 10 minute intervals.
-Clearly this algorithm can processed relatively quickly on a single core.
+Clearly this algorithm can be processed relatively quickly on a single core.
 So can we use `python` libraries to exploit the multiple cores that exist on a single CPU?

 The first step is to write a function that encapsulates all our daily computations.
 ```python